Popular search terms:

 What does this mean to me?

-• The IRS received your individual income tax return but needs additional information to verify your identity.
+The IRS received your individual income tax return but needs additional information to verify your identity

-How did I get here?
+How did I get here

-You submitted your individual income tax return and the IRS was not able to verify your identity to complete the processing of your return.
+You submitted your individual income tax return and the IRS was not able to verify your identity to complete the processing of your return based on the information you previously provided.
 This letter is being sent to you because more information is needed to complete the processing of your individual income tax return.
-This documentation to verify your identity can include:

 • A State issued identification card